0xDesolution/MERN-Stack-GraphQl-Boilerplate/README.md

 # MERN Stack GraphQl Boilerplate

-Boilerplate for MERN stack development, ready for production.
+Boilerplate for MERN stack development

+- Simple Creation of Booking Event Web APP as placeholder and referance of basic function.

 # Highlights